-B3.8 Additional controls for development other than dwelling houses3.8.3 Semi-detached dwellings

-Objectives Controls
+3.8.3 Semi-detached dwellings

-For new development

-01 To encourage semi-detached dwellings to present as a uniform built form.
-C1 Both dwellings in the development have an integrated design and are complementary to each other in terms of style, design, materials, roof form and colour scheme.
+Controls For new development To encourage semi-petached dwellings to C1 01 Both dwellings in the development present as a uniforn built form. have an integrated design and are zebegled by MD(complementary to each other in terms of style, design, materials, roof form and colour scheme.